 Proud New Brunswickers enjoy a long-held tradition of using molasses as a spread over hot-from-the-oven biscuits, baked into molasses and gingerbread cookies, and as a staple for Saturday night dinner with baked beans and brown bread.
 Why?
 New Brunswick is known for Crosby’s, a family-owned company founded in 1879.
-With its roots as a supplier of “liquid gold” (a.k.a., fancy molasses), families could purchase one gallon jugs of this sweet ingredient from Crosby’s in its early days.
+With its roots as a supplier of “liquid gold” (a.k.a., fancy molasses), one gallon jugs of this sweet ingredient could be purchased from Crosby’s in its early days.
 Although the bottle size is much smaller today, Crosby’s Molasses is still a beloved treat on the East Coast.

 9. Lobster Rolls

 What better way to use up unfinished meaty bits from a whole lobster than to mix them with onions, celery and a generous amount of mayonnaise, and serve them on a bun?
 “Mom’s next-day lunch” is how many Atlantic Canadians remember the lobster roll, before it rose to rock-star status in the sandwich world.
 Try our Chive-Lime Lobster Rolls to savour this rich and satisfying meal for yourself.